tin2tin/Blender_Screenwriter/README.md

 In the Text Editor Sidebar you'll find the Screenwriting buttons.
 They'll be disabled until you create a text-block with a .fountain extention or open .fountain a file.

+Change the font in Preferences > Interface > Text Rendering > Mono-Space Font to Courier or Courier Prime: https://quoteunquoteapps.com/courierprime/

 ### Test Screenplay Files
 https://fountain.io/_downloads/Big%20Fish.fountain